|my morning meditation|

 - Another junior coming to tell me he'd emailed the alumnus who works now as a sound engineer that I'd recommended he contact: "he was really happy to talk to me and said to come and we'd set up a job shadow."

-- Even a sophomore I'd helped to figure out how to get her final presentation on Prezi to work came in with a thank you note.
+- The hand-written note from a sophomore I'd helped to figure out how to get her final presentation on Prezi to work.